schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/examples/user-defined-query/user-defined-query-readme.md

 ## How to Experiment
 1. Try generating different output formats, such as HTML or JSON.
-2. Try modifying the `schemacrawler.config.properties`` with different queries.
+2. Try modifying `lib/schemacrawler.config.properties` with different queries.
 3. Redirect the output of SchemaCrawler into a file, by running `user-defined-query.cmd > file.txt`.
 4. Try running an arbitrary query, following the instructions in the [commandline](../commandline/commandline-readme.html) example.